Alamnzr123/starterpack_reactjs_3/README.md

 ![screenshot](ss.png)

-**ERP Landing** is a landing page template built on top of TailwindCSS and fully coded in **React**.
+**TMDB Movie** is a landing page template built on top of TailwindCSS and fully coded in **React**.
-Modern landing page Simple & light is designed to provide all the basic components using the `sx` prop for a developer need to create landing page for Company Profile.
+Modern landing page Simple & light is designed to provide all the basic components using the `sx` prop for a developer need to create landing page for Movie Application.

 ## Live Demo

-Take a look the live demo here 👉 [https://starterpack-reactjs-2.vercel.app/](https://starterpack-reactjs-2.vercel.app/)
+Take a look the live demo here 👉 [https://starterpack-reactjs-3.vercel.app/](https://starterpack-reactjs-3.vercel.app/)

 ## Getting Started